u california, Berkeley (PhD)

 U Chicago (MBA)

 I like to help people learn.
 I focus on improving problem-solving strategies and understanding of fundamental concepts.
-I succeed with bright students and students with special learning issues because I am attentive to each student's learning styles.
+I succeed in helping a wide range of because I am attentive to each student's learning styles.
 I am a class teacher and senior tutor at a premium educational services firm.

 Mathematics and Physics: